 If you see figures regarding solar activity, you could conclude that we are very close to the start of a new solar cycle.
-That means within a few years my beloved 10 m band will open up again for DX.
+That means within a few years my beloved 10 meter band will open up again for DX.
 But I have also been struggling for four years with extreme QRM levels on the higher HF bands.
-On 10 m even up to S9.
-Main cause is the solar panel installation on my next door neighbour’s rooftop. (more about that in this previous blog post).
-I wanted to tackle this QRM without my neighbour having to shut down his solar panels.
-By coincidence I ran into a video shared by Marco, an old radio friend in Switzerland.
+On 10m even up to S9.
+Main cause is the solar panel installation on my next door neighbor’s rooftop (more about that in this previous blog post).
+I wanted to tackle this QRM without my neighbor having to shut down his solar panels.
+By coincidence I ran into a video shared by an old radio friend in Switzerland.
 He demonstrated a QRM Eliminator.
 I always thought that these devices were not very effective, but I was impressed by how he just turned the QRM away.
-OK, I had to have one of these, because it could be the key to DX’ing on 10 m again.
+OK, I had to have one of these, because it could be the key to DX’ing on 10m again.

 The principal of X-phase QRM elimination

 The QRM eliminator needs two antennas.
 You could use equal antennas, but that is not a necessity.
 The QRM eliminator has a built in preamplifier and attennuator which allows you to make both signals equally strong.
-You need to put it between your radio and main antenna and then add a, what I call, reference antenna.
-The device has a relay which bypasses the eliminator and switches to the main antenna .
+You need to put the device between your radio and main antenna and then add a, what I call, secondary or auxiliary antenna.
+The device has a relay which bypasses the eliminator and switches to the main antenna.
 To operate this relay you need a PTT cable from your radio to the QRM eliminator, also known as an amplifier control cable.

 Commercially available types

 The price: I bought it for € 69.90 (dollar-euro exchange rate at the time of ordering) including shipment.
 My luck that the package passed customs without having to pay import taxes and VAT.
-Otherwise I would have payed about € 100.00 in total, which is still less than the WiMo and MFJ versions.
+Otherwise I would have payed about € 100.00 in total, which is still less than the ones from WiMo and MFJ.

 I ordered the QRM Eliminator on Sunday, it was shipped the next day and I was able to track the package until it boarded for The Netherlands.
 It arrived on Saturday, so the shipment from Ukraine to The Netherlands took just five days.
 It was very well packed in multiple layers of bubble wrap.
 The shipment contained: